Excerpt: A Dream to Share

 "For the same reason you're marrying the snoring brute—she could give me something I wanted.
 You do realize your name will be Merry Christmas when you marry him, right?"

+She lowered her eyes to her drink and stirred it with a spoon.
 "Yeah.
 I'll definitely go by Meredith then."

-"So what do you want from him, anyway?"
+"What do you want from him, anyway?"

 Brad laughed so hard, she thought he'd wake the rest of the household.
 "You're marrying him for car maintenance?"